matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 <a name="queryActionsByDimension" id="queryActionsByDimension"></a>
 ### `queryActionsByDimension()`

-Aggregates action data (everything in the log_action table) and returns a DB statement that can be used to iterate over the aggregated data.
+Executes and returns a query aggregating action data (everything in the log_action table) and returns a DB statement that can be used to iterate over the result

 <a name="queryActionsByDimension-result-set"></a>
 **Result Set**